-Blue on light background
+Blue on light

-White on dark background
+White on dark

-USING THE CHECKERBOARD PATTERN
+USING THE CLASSIC CHECKERBOARD

-- The pattern should typically be one of the smaller graphic elements, as opposed to large squares. - This pattern should only be used in Wildcat Blue (PMS 286) or White. - It can be used as trim, dividers or anchors. - It can be paired with a single line of all-caps text, scaled to the same height. - It can be used with tracked-out type as a metaphor for expanding, growth or progress. - It should never be used as a full-flood background pattern. - It can be used in segments to create a framing device or a focal point.
+- The pattern should typically be one of the smaller graphic elements, as opposed to large squares. - · This pattern should only be used in Wildcat Blue (PMS 286) or White. - · It can be used as trim, dividers or anchors. - It can be paired with a single line of all-caps text, scaled to the same height. - · It can be used with tracked-out type as a metaphor for expanding, growth or progress. - · It should never be used as a full-flood background pattern. - · It can be used in segments to create a framing device or a focal point.

-Squares should always remain contiguous and aligned
+contiguous and aligned